Take the Trail

 10. Glen Osmond Rd sugar gums

-There are more than a hundred mature sugar gum trees (eucalyptus cladocalyx) flanking Glen Osmond Road on both sides.
+There are more than a hundred mature sugar gum trees (Eucalyptus cladocalyx) flanking Glen Osmond Road on both sides.
 They were planted between 1913 and 1915.

 They replaced an earlier plantation of eucalyptus trees from 1876 that didn’t thrive here.